-This first post is not what I was really intending it to be!
+This Brownie Bottomed Chocolate Peanut Cheesecake is not what I was really intending it to be!
 I was trying to create a recipe that was over the top, very american, probably too sweet and an absolute treat.
 Instead I created a rather sophisticated bake!
 I used whole-nut peanut butter for a start and I really do think that made quite a difference to the flavour – a cheaper variety with more sugar and fat will probably result in a rather less delicate affair.
 The brownie base is neither too dark nor too sweet and the sour cream layer on top (which is essentially optional) provides a tangy note.
+A very happy accident!

-I have used several different Nigella recipes to cobble this together, adapting them slightly as I went.
-For the original recipes, please see Nigella Brownies, Nigella Peanut Butter Cheesecake and Nigella London Cheesecake
+I have used several different Nigella recipes to cobble this together, adapting them slightly as I went to achieve the whole that I was looking for.
+For the original recipes, please see Nigella Brownies, Nigella Peanut Butter Cheesecake and Nigella London Cheesecake.

-There are quite a few ingredients listed here but actually it really rather simple to make.
+There are quite a few ingredients listed here but don’t be put off because this baked cheesecake is actually really rather simple to make.
 There is no water bath cooking and the filling is an all in one mixture.
-I make the brownie using only one bowl and being very careful with my ingredient measuring and so it is quite light on equipment too.
-The only thing to really bare in mind is that you must have a loose bottomed 9″ pan that is at least 5″ deep.
+I make the brownie using only one bowl (being very careful with my ingredient measuring!) and so it is quite light on equipment too.
+I did use my stand mixer for the filling but only very mild elbow grease is required to mix by hand – aeration is not really required.
+The only thing to really bear in mind is that you must have a loose bottomed 9″ pan that is at least 5″ deep.
 A slightly bigger pan would be fine but will result in thinner layers.
 You will struggle with a smaller pan – I did!